moritzpschwarz/getspanel/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-We can plot the couterfactuals as well:
+We can plot the counterfactuals as well:

 ``` r
 plot_counterfactual(is1, plus_t = 5)